-That time the CN Tower had the highest nightclub ever
+The CN Tower once had the highest nightclub in the world

 It even had its own cocktail, the Heavens Above, which featured amber rum, creme de cacao, coffee liqueur, and pineapple juice.
 Intriguingly, you'll still find this in some bartending guides, which properly attribute the drink to the lounge at the tower.

 If the CN Tower is deemed mostly a tourist trap today, back when Sparkles and neighbouring restaurant Top of Toronto opened there was still great novelty attached to the giant attraction.

 It was three years old when the idea was hatched to bring a dancing crowd up to the observation level.